Construction at the Washington Park Reservoirs started in 2016 and will continue until 2025. Read on for the most recent update.

 The Water Bureau is replacing its original 1894 reservoirs with a new 12.4-million-gallon, seismically reinforced underground reservoir.
 This reservoir will supply water to Portland’s west side and serve more than 360,000 people, including all downtown businesses and residents, 20 schools, 5 hospital complexes, and more than 60 parks.

 When you subscribe, select the checkbox next to "Washington Park Reservoir Improvement Project."

-Madison Trail enthusiasts rejoice!
-Madison Trail is now open for use by people who walk, bike, run, and roll.
+As of March 1st, a fallen tree has been cleared from the path and Madison Trail has reopened.
 Our contractors may need to make temporary closures of the trail to move equipment and supplies around the site from time to time.
-However, these closures will take place during construction hours, and the trail will remain open in the evenings.
+However, these closures will take place during construction hours, and the trail will remain open during non-working hours.

 Visit the Explore Washington Park COVID-19 resource page for updated maps and information about Washington Park openings, closures, and safety.